Mount Crosby Pumping Station: 1940–2019

 As World War II intensified following the Japanese attack on Pearl Harbor on 7 December 1941, the threat of a Japanese attack on Queensland was viewed by the authorities as likely.
 Protection of southeast Queensland's foremost water supply plant was crucial, and in 1942, three anti-aircraft guns were placed strategically at high points around the station and a small military camp was set up between the pumping station and the low-level reservoir.
 At the same time, the water mains between Ipswich and Mount Crosby were patrolled.
 Windows on the northern and eastern facades of the pumping station were bricked-in.
 By 1943, the perceived threat had abated and all military installations removed.
+(Note: It is possible that mobile 40mm Bofors type anti-aircraft guns, known to be used by the 113 and 114 Light Anti Aircraft Regiments based in Brisbane, were used.)

 Another era of considerable change at the station began in the late 1940s, with the plant's complete conversion to electricity.
 A sub-station was constructed south of the engine house through which the City Electric Light Company supplied the plant.
 A central control room was installed on the first floor of the engine house annexe.
+(Note: The Electrical Workshop was moved to a separate building.)
 From the control room a door was cut into the engine house wall, and a steel mezzanine deck was built, on which a switchroom was installed.
 This deck extended almost the entire length of the engine house, 7.3m above the ground floor (later removed).
 All the steam-powered pumping equipment was removed in stages and replaced with more efficient, electricity-driven equipment.
 The boilers were also removed at this time.
 New pumping equipment was installed, each with the capacity to hold two pumps, rather than only one steam-driven pump, as was the case prior to electrification.
-Each pump was capable of pumping 49 million litres of water each day.
-With well G also in operation, the pumping station had the capacity to pump 365 million litres per day.
+Each pump was capable of pumping 49 ML of water each day.
+With well G also in operation, the pumping station had the capacity to pump 365 ML per day.
 The plant was fully electrified by 1951 at a cost of £287,000, with the Queensland Government contributing £57,400 and Brisbane City Council covering the remainder.